 This Instant Pot corn casserole recipe is a must during the holidays.
-Cheesy creamed corn side dish made in your pressure cooker for Easter or Thanksgiving is the best addition to your buffet.
-If you’re looking for a flavorful vegetable dish to complete your meal this is it!
+Cheesy creamed corn side dish made in your pressure cooker or Ninja Foodi for Easter or Thanksgiving.
+The best vegetable side dish for your brunch buffet.

 - Instant Pot or pressure cooker